Walthamstow Granada: Campaign to save building and cinema

 The cinema closed in 2003 and was purchased by Universal Church of the Kingdom of God (UCKG) with the intention of converting the building into a church.

 Many members of the local community opposed and successfully campaigned against these plans.
 Comedian and presenter Griff Rhys Jones, actor Paul McGann and writer Alain de Botton are among the famous names to have backed local residents in asking the local authority to stop plans to convert the building into a church.
-The Waltham Forest Film Society became the focal point for local campaigners.
+The local McGuffin Film Society became the focal point for local campaigners.
 UCKG failed to gain planning permission to convert the building from Waltham Forest Council and later from the then Secretary of State for Communities and Local Government, Eric Pickles.

-Re-opening of building 2015
+Restoration of the building

-In 2014, UCKG sold the cinema to pub company Antic who re-opened the building under the new name of Mirth, Marvel and Maud.
+In 2014, UCKG sold the cinema to pub company Antic who reopened the building under the new name of Mirth, Marvel and Maud.

 In May 2019, Waltham Forest Council purchased the building from Antic.
-Waltham Forest Council and Soho Theatre have teamed up to secure the future of the former Granada/EMD, which will operate a new local theatre with a national profile as part of the legacy of Waltham Forest’s year as the first London Borough of Culture.
+Waltham Forest Council and Soho Theatre teamed up to secure the future of the former Granada/EMD, which will operate a new local theatre with a national profile as part of the legacy of Waltham Forest's year as the first London Borough of Culture.

-Soho Theatre will operate the building as a new cultural venue for North East London.
-The 950-seat rejuvenated venue will operate as a local theatre with a national profile, presenting the biggest names in comedy plus theatre, performance, music, pantomime and community and education programmes.
+Soho Theatre will operate the building as a new cultural venue for London.
+The 960-seat rejuvenated venue will operate as a local theatre with a national profile, presenting the biggest names in comedy plus theatre, performance, music, pantomime and community and creative engagement programmes.

-Renovation of the site is being carried out by Willmott Dixon Interiors and is estimated to take around three years to complete, and initial plans suggest that events could be held on the site before the project is complete.
-A fund of £17million has been set aside for the work, which commenced in May 2020.
+Renovation of the site was carried out by Willmott Dixon Interiors, Pilbrow & Partners, Soho Theatre and interior design consultant Jane Wheeler.

+Soho Theatre Walthamstow

+In 2025, the venue reopened as Soho Theatre Walthamstow, featuring a 960-seat main auditorium, three studio spaces and four bars.
+It is operated by Soho Theatre, which has run a lively venue in Dean Street, central London, for 25 years.
+This new site presents a similar mix of comedy, cabaret and theatre including a yearly pantomime.

+Comedy will take centre stage in the opening season, with the monthly Neon Nights featuring acclaimed performers including Sara Pascoe, Rosie Jones, Larry Dean, and Phil Wang.
+Soho Theatre's work as London's leading producer of Indian comedy will be mirrored in its opening season, with artists of South Asian heritage from around the world featuring prominently, including performances scheduled from Rahul Dua and Biswa Kalyan Rath.

+Soho Theatre Walthamstow opened with Natalie Palamides' acclaimed show WEER and winter will bring a pantomime to Walthamstow for the first time in over 70 years with Aladdin and The Magic Lamp, directed by Susie McKenna.